Spearin/fccw-docs/docs/userguides/making-mods/getting-started.md

 ## Third-Party Tools and Other Assets

 Modding a game takes time, effort, and tools.
-Modding the items in this FM requires a few 3rd party software tools.
+Modding theitems in this FM requires a few 3rd party software tools.
 Here is a breakdown of what you need for the specific items.

 - Graphics – Painting programs that can create or edit \*.bmp and \*.png images